 Soldiers from the 1511th Quartermaster Truck regiment were stationed in the village of Bamber Bridge, on the outskirts of Preston, Lancashire, tasked with delivering supplies to various Eighth Army bases in Lancashire during the Second World War.
 Like many US regiments the 1511th was racially segregated, with the majority of enlisted men being black, while the officers were almost invariably white.
 Service units were also used as a way of dumping poor officers from combat units, meaning the regiment’s leadership was weak.
 Accounts from local people suggest that the soldiers generally got on well with the people of their host village, but there was significant tension between the soldiers and their commanding officers.
-A race riot in Detroit between June 20th and 22nd 1943 which resulted 34 deaths and over 1,800 arrests further ramped up racial tensions between the men.
+A race riot in Detroit between June 20th and 22nd 1943 which resulted in 34 deaths and over 1,800 arrests further ramped up racial tensions between the men.
 A company of US military police, almost all white, had also been billeted in the village.

 On the evening of June 24th, two days after the riots ended, a group of black soldiers were drinking in the Ye Olde Hob Inn alongside Bamber Bridge locals and British servicewomen from the Auxiliary Territorial Service.
 After last orders were called several of the soldiers attempted to purchase more beer, but were refused.
 Officers from the 1511th drinking in the pub told two passing MPs, Corporal Ray Windsor and PFC Ralph Ridgeway, that an incident was taking place.